-19.1.3. gLite I/O Server installation
+19.1.3 gLite I/O Server installation

+Method 1: Install APT if not yet installed following the instructions at http://glite.web.cern.ch/glite/packages/APT.asp and install the gLite I/O Server by executing apt-get install glite-io-server-config

-1. Download from the gLite web site the latest version of the gLite I/O server installation script glite-io-server_installer.sh.
-It is recommended to download the script in a clean directory installation procedure is started.
+- 2. Method 2: Download from the gLite web site the latest version of the the gLite I/O Server installation script glite-io-server_installer.sh.
+Make the file executable (chmod u+x glite-io-server_installer.sh) and execute it - 3.
+Run the script as root.
+All the required RPMS are downloaded from the gLite software repository in the directory glite-io-server next to the installation script and the installation procedure is started.
 If some RPM is already installed, it is upgraded if necessary.
-Check the screen output for errors or warnings.

-Make the script executable (chmod u+x glite-io-server_installer.sh) and execute it or execute it with sh glite-io-server_installer.sh gLite I/O Server in /opt/glite Globus in /opt/globus

-Run the script as root.
-All the required RPMS are downloaded from the gLite software repository in the directory glite-io-server next to the installation script and the

-If the installation is performed successfully, the following components are installed:
+Check the screen output for errors or warnings. - 4.
+If the installation is performed successfully, the following components are installed: - 5. gLite I/O Server in /opt/glite - 6.
+Globus in /opt/globus - 7.
 The gLite I/O server configuration script is installed in